nayuki/MamIRC/doc/setup.markdown

 0. Download JSON and SQLite libraries (dependencies).
 0. Extract JAR and native binaries from SQLite package.
 0. Compile all Java code, taking care to specify classpaths correctly.
-0. Edit backend-config.json and user-config.json in a text editor.
+0. Edit backend-config.json in a text editor, and view user-config.json.
 0. Launch MamIRC Connector and MamIRC Processor Java programs in the background.
 0. Set up SSL proxy in front of the MamIRC web server.
 0. Open web browser to your MamIRC instance's URL.